logoran/logoran/docs/api/context.md

   Node's `response` object.

-  Bypassing Koa's response handling is __not supported__.
+  Bypassing Logoran's response handling is __not supported__.
 Avoid using the following node properties:

 - `res.statusCode`
 - `res.writeHead()`